 Asked what will happen if complications are noticed after vaccination, Jain said emergency rooms will be set up at the centres, and those getting the vaccine dose will be kept there under observation for half an hour.

 The minister said the Delhi government has so far made preparations to vaccinate one lakh people in a day.
-Social distancing will be maintained, and people will be brought to the centers in batches, he added.
+He added that social distancing will be maintained, and people will be brought to the centers in batches.

 The Delhi government is fully prepared to receive, store and administer COVID-19 vaccine to 51 lakh priority category persons in the city in the first phase of vaccination, Jain said.